 OIG Extends Deadlines for Health Care Providers

-This web page will contain all the relevant notices and deadline extensions that may affect Texas providers.
-Please check this web page frequently as dates and deadlines may change according to the status of the COVID-19 pandemic.
+Please check this web page frequently for updated notices and extensions that may affect Texas providers; dates and deadlines can change according to the status of the pandemic.

 Additional extensions may be considered based on special circumstances.
 Those requests should be made in writing to the OIG.
 If you have questions or would like to submit a request, please direct those to the OIG staff member assigned as your point of contact in your notification letter.

-OIG retrospective work related to COVID-19: When conducting audits, inspections, investigations and reviews the Texas OIG will take into consideration approved federal and state waivers and guidance for any dates that fall within the coronavirus public health emergency time period.
+- OIG retrospective work related to COVID-19: When conducting audits, inspections, investigations and reviews, the OIG considers approved federal and state waivers and guidance for any dates that fall within the coronavirus public health emergency time period.

-Documentation for deviations related to COVID-19: When conducting audits, inspections, investigations and reviews, the Texas OIG uses several official sources to determine compliance.
-The OIG encourages MCOs/DMOs and their network providers to document any deviation and the reasons why as they relate to COVID-19.
+- Documentation for deviations related to COVID-19: When conducting audits, inspections, investigations and reviews, the Texas OIG uses several official sources to determine compliance.
+MCOs, DMOs and their network providers are encouraged to document any deviation and the reasons why as they relate to COVID-19.

 Deadline Extensions During COVID-19